Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

 \subsubsection{Subanatomical registration}

-It is well known that the lung lobes may slide one against each other and against the thoracic wall during lung deformation \citep{schmidt-richberg_estimation_2012, amelon_measure_2014}.
-Such sliding motion implies potentially discontinuous deformation across lobe boundaries.
-However, by definition, the FFD transformation model is only capable of representing continuous deformation fields.
-Following previous works in lung registration \citep{wu_evaluation_2008, vandemeulebroucke_automated_2012}, this sliding motion was taken into account by independently registering each lobe and the thoracic wall.
-While this required the segmentation of each structure in the undeformed and deformed configurations, its implementation was straightforward.
-More importantly, provided that the undeformed segmentations were validated manually and that the accuracy of registration was verified, we considered this approach sufficient for the purpose of lung deformation characterization.
+By definition, $\mathcal{T}_{\boldsymbol\mu}$ is only capable of modeling continuous deformation.
+However, sliding motion may occur between the lobes and against the thoracic wall \cite{schmidt-richberg_estimation_2012, amelon_measure_2014}.
+Following previous works \cite{wu_evaluation_2008, vandemeulebroucke_automated_2012}, sliding motion was taken into account by independently registering the lobes and the thoracic wall.
+This required the segmentation of each structure, which was performed manually for the CT and automatically, through registration, for the CBCT.
+Provided that the accuracy of registration was verified, the quality of the CBCT segmentations was considered sufficient.

-The same registration procedure described in Sec. \ref{sec:reg_complete} was used for the registration of each individual lobe.
-However, the cost function $\mathcal{C}$ was computed inside the corresponding lobe segmentations \Seg{CBCT}{lobes} instead of the lung segmentation \Seg{CBCT}{lung}.

-For the registration of the thoracic wall, the intensity similarity term $\mathcal{D}$ was computed inside \Seg{CBCT}{spine} and \Seg{CBCT}{lung} extended by 10~mm to contain the ribs.
-We exploited the bone-tissue gradient information surrounding the spine and ribs by setting $\eta=400$.
-The boundary similarity term $\mathcal{B}$ was not computed as in Eq.~(\ref{eq:boundary_term}) to avoid including lung-parenchyma intensity information.
-Instead, the sum-of-squared differences between \Seg{CBCT}{lung} and the deformed \Seg{CT}{lung} was used, a similar approach to that originally proposed by \citeauthor{ruhaak_improving_2011}.
+The registration of each individual lobe was performed following the procedure described in Sec. \ref{sec:reg_complete}, but using the corresponding lobe segmentations \Seg{CBCT}{lobes}.
+For the registration of the thoracic wall, the intensity similarity term $\mathcal{D}$ was computed inside \Seg{CBCT}{spine} and \Seg{CBCT}{lung}, both \review{morphologically dilated} by 10~mm to include the ribs, and setting $\eta=400$ to exploit the large bone-tissue gradients\review{, in particular around the ribs.
+Note that the ribs were never explicitly segmented in any image.} The boundary similarity $\mathcal{B}$ was computed as the sum-of-squared differences between \Seg{CBCT}{lung} and the deformed \Seg{CT}{lung} instead of the NCC over the masked images, to avoid including unwanted lung intensity information.